MetPX/sarracenia/doc/design/design.rst

 AMQP vhosts are not used.
 Never saw any need for them.
 The commands support their optional use, but there was no visible purpose to using them is apparent.

+Aspects of AMQP use can be either constraints or features:

+ - interaction with a broker are always authenticated.

+ - We define the *anonymous* for use in many configurations.

+ - users authenticate to local cluster only.
+We don´t impose any sort of credential or identity propagation or federation, or distributed trust.

+ - switches represent users by forwarding files on their behalf, there is no need to include information about the source users later on in the network.

+ - This means that if user A from S0 is defined, and a user is given the same name on S1, then they may collide. sad.
+Accepted as a limitation.

 ===========
 Application